 Our only grandchild at the time was Izzy, and I wanted to tell her my life story, of lessons learned, of seeking to change the world, and ultimately winning the wisdom of having this wonderful world change me.

 I wrote 100,000 words in 100 days.
-Linda wheeled me to my desk and sometimes I only had enough strength for 15 minutes, but I got my daily 1,000-word goal done.
+Wife Linda wheeled me to my desk and sometimes I only had enough strength for 15 minutes, but I got my daily 1,000-word goal done.

 Here's the promo for "Love, Grandpa."
 (Buy the ebook, paperback, or audiobook here).